 A study some years ago by Frederick F. Reichheld and W. Earl Sasser presented in the Harvard Business Review found that in a wide range of industries, customer loyalty is a more important determinant of profit than market share.
 They estimated, for example, that a five percentage point increase in customer loyalty could produce a profit increase from 25 percent to 85 percent in the service industries they studied.[i]

 The importance of this finding to the owners of small and medium-sized businesses cannot be overstated.
 In the customer relationship, where small and medium-sized businesses have a natural advantage, we find the quality of that relationship is a key determinant of profitability!

 How ironic that we find many clients spending most of their time looking at top-side revenue growth.
 They pay little or no attention to customer loyalty or the customer experience that drives it.

 To start a conversation about customer/donor loyalty with our clients, we developed a loyalty index.
 The index is a series of 7 questions about how the company manages the customer experience.
 Weights to responses, typically ranked 1 to 5 by interviewees, give us insights into how the executives feel about these topics.
-An executive team's collective responses are averaged, and allow us to understand how our client's management team thinks about customer experience management in general terms.
+We average an executive team's collective responses.
+This number allows us to understand how our client's management team thinks about customer experience and management in general terms.

 Here are the questions:

 - Does your organization emphasize excellent customer experience?
 What concrete steps been taken in the past three years to make this happen?

 - How well would you say your organization handles customer/member complaints?
 Does your company have a formal complaint-management process?
 How is complaint information gathered, tracked, and used?